Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

 Daily Releases (Nightlies)
 --------------------------

-You can install the nightly Ray wheels via the following links.
-These daily releases are tested via automated tests but do not go through the full release process.
+You can install the nightly Ray wheels through the following links.
+These daily releases are tested through automated tests but don't go through the full release process.
 To install these wheels, use the following ``pip`` command and wheels:

 .. code-block:: bash